BroadbandForum/usp-test/01-messages-and-path-names.md

       }
     ```

 2. Allow the EUT to send a DeleteResp.

 3. Send a Get message to the EUT with a requested path of `Device.LocalAgent.Subscription.`

 ### Test Metrics

-1. The EUT's sends a DeleteResp.
+1. The EUT sends a DeleteResp.

-2. The DeleteResp contains a single deleted_obj_result with a
+2. The DeleteResp contains a single `deleted_obj_result` with a
-requested path equal to 'Device.LocalAgent.Subscription.&ast;.' and an
+    requested path equal to 'Device.LocalAgent.Subscription.*.' and an
-oper_success element  with one or more affected_path elements equal to
+    `oper_success` element  with one or more `affected_path` elements equal to
     the path names of the Deleted objects.

 3. The GetResp does not contain any of the Subscription instances deleted in step 1.

 ## 1.35 Delete message with search expression search path